 Related: Does stain lighten as it dries?

-How to lighten dark stain on wood
+How to change dark wood stain to light

 How to Make Dark Stained Wood Lighter Summary